Fishtrap Creek - Integrated Stormwater Management Plan (ISMP)

 On February 1, 2020, after a couple days of heavy rain, water from the pond flooded the park pathways in multiple locations.
 The worst affected area was Dehavilland Place, where the flood was bordering peoples’ backyards.
 With each heavy rain, the floods are becoming more and more severe.
 My question is about the timeline.
 When is the planning process going to be completed and the solution executed?
 Thank you.

-Resident Of Abbotsford asked almost 5 years agoThank you for providing the information.
+Resident Of Abbotsford asked about 6 years agoThank you for providing the information.
 Your information has been forwarded to the engineering consultant to incorporate into the technical analysis for exploring options.
 When the technical analysis is completed, mitigation options will be developed followed by assessing mitigation alternatives, public inputs, developing strategies, plan and report.
 The project is expected to be completed by Winter 2020/2021.
 Once the Final Report is adopted by Council, recommendations from the ISMP will be reviewed against other priorityitems identified in Drainage Master Plan for implementation.

 -